cysouw/graphicalgrammar/text/germany.md

 Maximilian Wilhelm Götzinger (1799–1856) was a teacher of German, most of his life working in Schaffhausen (Switzerland).
 He wrote extensively about grammar, literature and dialectology, see Olsson [-@olsson2009] for an comprehensive appraisal of his work.
 Besides his didactic writings, Götzinger also provided material for Grimm's dictionary project [@olsson2009: 37] and he was even awarded a doctorate *honoris causa* from the University of Basel in 1838 [@olsson2009: 36], probably through his personal contact with Wilhelm Wackernagel (the father of Jacob Wackernagel of *Wackernagel's law*-fame).

+Götzinger's early textbooks were already mentioned in [@sec:götzinger1827], but these early books did not contain any graphical analyses of sentences.
+But then Götzinger discovered Lehmann's *Periodenbau* [-@lehmann1833] and that changed everything.
+In 1835 Götzinger wrote a review of Lehmann' book [@gotzinger1835a] and in the third edition of the *Sprachlehre* from 1835 he introduced Lehmann's graphical displays.
+Götzinger cites the influence of Lehmann in the preface [@gotzinger1835: xiii-xiv] and he applies Lehmann's graphical analysis both to clause structure, under heading *Stellungen der Bekleidung* [@gotzinger1835: 243-248], and to sentence structure, under the heading *Stellung der Nebensätze* [@gotzinger1835: 310-315].
+Götzinger distinguishes these two applications of Lehmann's analysis by using different names: *Satzbild* for clause structure and *Periodenbild* for larger sentence structures consisting of multiple clauses [@gotzinger1835: 311].

-Götzinger's early textbooks were already mentioned in [@sec:götzinger1827].
-However, these early books did not contain any graphical analyses of sentences.
-Then, a decade after the first editions of his textbooks, Götzinger wrote his magnum opus *Die deutsche Sprache und ihre Literatur* [volume one -@gotzinger1836; volume two -@gotzinger1839].
-This book includes various graphical analyses, which are clearly inspired by the *Periodenbilder* from Lehmann (see [@sec:lehmann1833]).
-Götzinger does not explicitly cite Lehmann as his inspiration for the graphical display, but he mentions Lehmann's *vortreffliches Buch* ('excellent book') in a different context [@gotzinger1839: 217].
-In a later preface to a different book he explicitly explains how he adapted and extended Lehmann's display [@gotzinger1842: vi].
+Contamporaneously to revising this textbook, Götzinger prepared his magnum opus *Die deutsche Sprache und ihre Literatur* [volume one -@gotzinger1836; volume two -@gotzinger1839].
+This book also includes many graphical analyses inspired by the *Periodenbilder* from Lehmann (see [@sec:lehmann1833]).
+In this book, Götzinger does not explicitly cite Lehmann as his inspiration for the graphical display, but he mentions Lehmann's *vortreffliches Buch* ('excellent book') in a different context [@gotzinger1839: 217].
+I will use these two volumes of *Die deutsche Sprache* to summarise Götzinger's interpretation of Lehmann's approach.

-Lehmann originally used his graphical method only for main and subordinated clauses, but Götzinger argues that the same idea of subordination (*Unterordnung*) can be used for other kinds of linguistic structure as well.
+There are two main differences between Lehmann and Götzinger.
+First, Götzinger simplifies Lehmann's quite elaborate use of different character set.
+Lehmann uses latin, greek, and fraktur letters, in upper- and lower-case, with different meanings.
+Götzinger only uses latin capitals for main clauses and latin lower-case letters for subordinate clauses.
+Second, Lehmann originally used his graphical method only for main and subordinated clauses (*Periode*), but Götzinger argues that the same principle of subordination (*Unterordnung*) can be used for other kinds of linguistic structure as well.
 Consequently, Götzinger uses Lehmann's notation also for (i) syllabic structure, (ii) clause-internal structure and (iii) clause subordination.

 > Auf diese Weiße ordnet die Sprache bei allen Vorgängen den jedesmaligen Stoff so, daß ein Theil desselben als untergeordnet erscheint, in der Silbe die Laute, im Worte die Silben, im Satze die Worte, in der Periode die Sätze. [@gotzinger1836: 15]
 >